-The use of a recreational facility or club gives rise to a taxable benefit to the employee in any of the following situations:
+The use of a recreational facility or club is a taxable benefit for an employee in any of the following situations:

-■ You pay, reimburse, or subsidize the cost of a membership at a recreational facility, such as an exercise room, swimming pool, or gymnasium.
+- You pay, reimburse, or subsidize the cost of a membership at a recreational facility, such as an exercise room, swimming pool, or gymnasium. - You pay, reimburse, or subsidize the cost of memberships to a business or professional club (that operates fitness, recreational, sports, or dining facilities for the use of their members but their main purpose is something other than recreation). - You pay, reimburse, or subsidize the cost of membership dues in a recreational facility of the employee's choice, up to a set maximum.
+In this case it is the employee who has paid for the membership, owns it, and has signed some kind of contract with the company providing the facility.

-- You pay, reimburse, or subsidize the cost of memberships to a business or professional club (that operates fitness, recreational, sports, or dining facilities for the use of their members but their main purpose is something other than recreation). - You pay, reimburse, or subsidize the cost of membership dues in a recreational facility of the employee's choice, up to a set maximum.
-In this case it is the employee who has paid for the membership, owns it, and has signed some kind of contract with the company providing the facility. - You pay, reimburse, or subsidize the employee for expenses incurred for food and beverages at a restaurant, dining room lounge, banquet hall, or conference room of a recreational facility or club. - You provide recreational facilities to a select group or category of employees for free or for a minimal fee, while other employees have to pay the full fee.
-A taxable benefit is conferred to the employees who do not have to pay the full fee.
+- You pay, reimburse, or subsidize the employee for expenses incurred for food and beverages at a restaurant, dining room lounge, banquet hall, or conference room of a recreational facility or club. - You provide recreational facilities to a select group or category of employees for free or for a minimal fee, while other employees have to pay the full fee.
+There is a taxable benefit for employees who do not have to pay the full fee.

-However, the use of a recreational facility or club does not give rise to a taxable benefit to the employees in any of the following situations:
+However, the use of a recreational facility or club does not result in a taxable benefit for an employee in any of the following situations:

-- You provide an in-house recreational facility or pay an organization to provide recreational facilities and the facility or membership is available to all employees.
-This applies whether you provide the facilities free of charge or for a minimal fee. - You make an arrangement with a facility to pay a fee for the use of the facility, and the membership is with you and not the employee. - It can be clearly shown that membership in a club or recreational facility is principally for your advantage rather than the employee's.
+- You provide an in-house recreational facility or pay an organization to provide recreational facilities and the facility or membership is available to all your employees.
+This applies whether you provide the facilities free of charge or for a minimal fee and the membership is principally for your advantage. - You make an arrangement with a facility to pay a fee for the use of the facility, the membership is with you and not your employee and the facility or membership is available to all your employees. - It can be clearly shown that membership in a club or recreational facility is principally for your advantage rather than the employee's.

-For more information, see Interpretation Bulletins IT-470, Employees' Fringe Benefits, and IT-148, Recreational Properties and Club Dues.
+For more information, see the following interpretation bulletins:

+- IT-470, Employees' Fringe Benefits - IT-148, Recreational Properties and Club Dues

-Use the benefits chart on page 35 to check whether you have to include GST/HST in the calculation of the benefit, and whether you have to deduct CPP contributions and/or EI premiums.
+Use the benefits chart on page 39 to check whether you have to include the GST/HST in the calculation of the benefit, and whether you have to deduct CPP contributions and EI premiums.